The Ecstatic Review is newsletter about how to talk about yourself.

 Who created this?

-The Ecstatic Review is an extension of Ecstatic Voice, a communication studio & voice lab in LA for creativity, complexity, and change.
-Both were created by me, Cate Scott Campbell: an editorial director, brand voice architect, enthusiastic conversationalist, and the pursuer of an intentionally interdisciplinary career.
+The Ecstatic Review is an extension of Ecstatic Voice, a communication studio and voice lab in Los Angeles.
+Both were created by me, Cate Scott Campbell.

-My work has been featured in The Washington Post, Forbes, Adweek, Ms. Magazine, and BUST, commissioned by Amy Poehler’s Smart Girls and Southern California Public Radio, and funded by The Harnisch Foundation.
+My work has been featured in The Washington Post, Forbes, Adweek, Ms. Magazine, and BUST, commissioned by Amy Poehler’s Smart Girls and Southern California Public Radio, and funded by The Harnisch Foundation—achieving millions of downloads and lots of wigs (story for another time) in the process.

 What should I expect?